Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_snowpark_python_machine_learning/machine_learning_with_snowpark_credit_card_approval_prediction.md

 **What You'll Do**:
 - Transform the data into a final dataset ready to be used as input for machine learning models
 - Variable analysis
-- Missing value imputation
+- Perform value imputation & variable encoding using scalable Snowpark ML functions
 - Create the target variable
-- Variable encoding
 - Synthetic Minority Oversampling via Snowflake Stored Procedure

 Open up the [`1_3_DEMO_full_data_exploration_transformation`](https://github.com/Snowflake-Labs/sfguide-getting-started-machine-learning/blob/main/hol/1_3_DEMO_full_data_exploration_transformation.ipynb) Jupyter notebook and run each of the cells.